franznowak/franznowak.github.io/index.md

 This means RNNs, unlike Transformers, can simulate non-deterministic probabilistic finite-state automata (PFSAs) in real time.
 We show this by construction, providing the weights required for PFSAs to be encoded in an RNN language model.

 ### On the Representational Capacity of Recurrent Neural Language Models
 *EMNLP 2023*\\
 **Franz Nowak**, Anej Svete, Li Du, and Ryan Cotterell

 [![2PDA simulating a PTM](assets/images/2PDA.png){: width="75%"}](https://arxiv.org/abs/2310.12942)

 RNN language models are starting to make a comeback in NLP, showing performance equaling that of Transformers.
-In this work, we investigate the types of disstributions over languages that can be expressed by language models based on RNNs.
-We find that with empty outputs, RNNs can simulate a certain type of probabilistic Turing machine, while without, their expressivity is upper bounded by real-time probabilistic Turing machines.
+In this work, we investigate the types of language distributions that can be expressed by RNN language models.
+We find that when allowed additional empty tokens, RNNs can simulate a certain type of probabilistic Turing machine, while without, their expressivity is upper bounded by real-time probabilistic Turing machines.

 ### A Fast Algorithm for Computing Prefix Probabilities
 *ACL 2023*\\